J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 68: June 13 2018

+**Today's Progress:** Worked on the new algorithm scripting challenges for FCC.
+Mainly just catching up to where I was before.

+**Thoughts:** Not much to say but there's a few interesting new things popping up.

 ### Day 67: June 08 2018

 **Today's Progress:** Finished off the last of the responsive frontend challenges, the technical documentation page.
 This one went really quickly.
 That's all for the new responsive frontend certification.